Arianafshar2003/hip-dysplasia-detection/README.md

-# 🐕 Hip Dysplasia Detection in Dogs
+# 🐕 Hip Dysplasia Detection in Dogs using Deep Learning

 This repository documents my pipeline for detecting **Canine Hip Dysplasia (CHD)** from pelvic X‑rays.
 It combines **YOLOv8** for automatic hip region cropping and a **MobileNet CNN** for first Keypoint Detection and then classification based on calculated Norberg angles and image features.